Limited Liability Partnership LLP Agreement Fill out the template

 Fill out the template

-An LLP Agreement is an agreement between two or more individuals or businesses who would like to manage and operate a business together in order to make a profit.
+An LLP Agreement or Limited Liability Partnership Agreement is a legally binding contract between two or more individuals or businesses who would like to manage and operate a business together in order to make a profit.

 The LLP can continue its existence irrespective of changes in partners.
 It is capable of entering into contracts and holding property in its own name.
 Further, no partner is liable on account of the independent or unauthorised actions of other partners, thus individual partners are shielded from joint liability created by another partner's wrongful business decisions or misconduct.